Rizzy1857/PQ-Core/docs/overview.md

-# 🧬 PQ-Core: Architecture Overview
+# PQ-Core: Architecture Overview

 ## What is PQ-Core?

-**PQ-Core** is a professional Rust library that implements a complete post-quantum secure communication protocol.
-It combines NIST-standardized quantum-resistant primitives with modern cryptographic best practices to provide a production-ready foundation for secure messaging applications.
+PQ-Core is a Rust library that implements a post-quantum secure communication protocol.
+It combines NIST-standardized quantum-resistant primitives with established cryptographic practices to provide a solid foundation for secure messaging applications.

-PQ-Core integrates real cryptographic implementations from the Rust ecosystem, providing a fully functional protocol stack that's ready for research, extension, and real-world deployment.
+PQ-Core integrates maintained cryptographic implementations from the Rust ecosystem and provides a functional protocol stack suitable for research, extension, and deployment.

 ---